Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ![plot of chunk Symbol levels for train station types in London](figure/Symbol_levels_for_train_station_types_in_London.png)

-This may seem a frustrating and unintuitive way of altering map graphics compared with something like QGIS.
+This may seem a frustrating and un-intuitive way of altering map graphics compared with something like QGIS.
 That's because it is!
 It may not worth pulling too
 much hair out over R's base graphics because there is another